MetroChimneyPDX

 If any repairs are needed, we will outline them in the inspection report so that you can promptly reach out to the manufacturer or an authorized replacement part supplier to obtain the correct replacement components.

 It’s worth noting that each new model of Zero Clearance Fireplace must undergo testing by United Laboratories (U.L.) for approval.
 Once these units pass U.L. testing and receive clearance for mass production, they are equipped with a placard that includes information such as the manufacturer, model number, serial number, and date of manufacture.
 This placard is affixed to the front of the unit, and its appearance may vary, but it typically resembles the example picture provided.
+Below are two examples of UL plate styles found on the front opening area of a zero clearance fireplace.

 Schedule a chimney cleaning appointment with us today, and our experienced chimney sweeps will ensure your Zero Clearance Fireplace Unit is safe to use.